gbarn777/project-one/README.md

   <img width="480" alt="image" src="https://user-images.githubusercontent.com/120406452/218624066-5ccbb89f-afe6-4226-9f65-abcc2cbb3eca.png">

 # When did each commodity experience the highest trading volumes?
-  Gold saw the highest trading volume in the second quarter of 2020.
-Oil saw the highest trading volume in the first quarter of 2022.
+  Gold saw its highest trading volume in the third quarter of 2019.
+It's second highest peak is on the third quarter of 2020 and has bsince been followed by a decrease of volume, this can be due to the increase in price since 2020 Q3.
   <img width="480" alt="image" src="https://user-images.githubusercontent.com/120406452/218624103-6f81691d-7c20-4037-9b69-7fe97a08d2ee.png">

+Oil commodity was mostly traded in the first quarter of 2020 and saw great decrease the following years while its price greatly increased.
   <img width="480" alt="image" src="https://user-images.githubusercontent.com/120406452/218624127-bba5bc4b-8c2e-466a-9802-83f878eccc77.png">

 # How does the volatility of prices compare and what is the correlation between Oil and Gold?